DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: RELATED WORKS

-Remote sensing-oriented self-supervised learning (SSL), combined with large-scale datasets \cite{RSP} and massive model parameters \cite{a billion scale}, has facilitated the development of foundation models in remote sensing.
+RS-oriented Self-Supervised Learning (SSL), combined with large-scale datasets \cite{RSP} and massive model parameters \cite{a billion scale}, has facilitated the development of foundation models in RS.
 The construction of these models primarily relies on two approaches: Masked Image Modeling (MIM) and Contrastive Learning (CL).
+However, existing RS foundation models are predominantly designed for optical imagery or multimodal data fusion, with a notable lack of dedicated efforts on single-source SAR foundation models tailored for the core land-cover classification task of SAR images.